relevance/labrepl/README.markdown

   * Click "Next" and accept the license when prompted
   * Click "Finish" to start the installation process
   * When Maven has been installed, restart Eclipse
-* Install the Counterclockwise plugin
+* Install the Counterclockwise plugin:
   * Go to the Help > Install New Software menu
   * For the "Work with:" site, use: http://updatesite.counterclockwise.googlecode.com/hg/
   * Hit Enter